altostra/login-action/README.md

 ![altostra-integration](./resources/img/github-actions-ci-cd-altostra.png)
 ## About

-GitHub Action to login against an Altostra account.
+Use this Action to log into your Altostra account and store credentials for later use with other Altostra Actions.

 **See also**
 * [push-deploy-action](https://github.com/altostra/push-deploy-action)